cslavenc/isaqb-foundation-summary/docs/software-architecture-fundamentals.md

   the software architecture iteratively.

 - **Differentiate between architecture and project objectives**
-  A system can be developed withing scrum sprints, iterations, releases, traditional projects and other approaches.
+  A system can be developed within scrum sprints, iterations, releases, traditional projects and other approaches.
   Usually, a project objective is concerned with the effective implementation of a feature or an underlying architectural pattern.
 An architectural objective is usually concerned with the final design of a software architecture with its constraints, advantages, disadvantages and other factors that might influence effective project